palak-463/Java/README.md

 <br>
         System.out.print("Regular Practice");
 <br>
-System.out.println("This repository contains some Java Practice Problem Statements which I solve regularly to increase my problem solving abilities and to get well versed with this Object Oriented Programming language.");
+System.out.println("This repository contains some Java Problem Statements which I solve and practice regularly to increase my problem solving abilities and to get well versed with this Object Oriented Programming language.");
 <br>
 }